-This page will provide you with the resources necessary to successfully bet the AFC West; complete with a look-back at last season, a preview of 2020, and where to place your bets.
+This page will provide you with the resources necessary to successfully bet the AFC West– complete with a look-back at last season, a preview of 2021, and where to place your bets.
 The best advice starts with shopping around at different outlets.
-Just because one site offers the Broncos (+410) doesn’t mean they all will.
+Just because one site offers the Chargers (+410) doesn’t mean they all will.
 With that said, let’s dive in.

 Past AFC West division winners